shenhuiying2017/azure-docs.es-es/articles/resource-group-authenticate-service-principal-cli.md

 <properties
-   pageTitle="Creación de entidad de servicio con la CLI de Azure | Microsoft Azure" description="Describe cómo usar la CLI de Azure para crear una aplicación de Active Directory y una entidad de servicio, además de cómo concederle acceso a recursos mediante el control de acceso basado en roles.
-Muestra cómo autenticar aplicaciones con una contraseña o un certificado." services="azure-resource-manager" documentationCenter="na" authors="tfitzmac"
+   pageTitle="Create service principal with Azure CLI | Microsoft Azure" description="Describes how to use Azure CLI to create an Active Directory application and service principal, and grant it access to resources through role-based access control.
+It shows how to authenticate application with a password or certificate." services="azure-resource-manager" documentationCenter="na" authors="tfitzmac"